Configuration

 // Add a suffix to the end of all indices.
 Useful for multilingual sites.

-// If you are using Publisher this value should be left blanks as it will automatically be updated.
+// If you are using Publisher this value should be left blank as it will automatically be updated.

 // Can be a string or a callable function.
 For example: